 - An otter that will allow you to approach it is sick

-- Otter cub IF it’s on its own, and ONLY after lengthy observation from a distance
+- Otter cub IF it’s on its own (as decided after lengthy observation from a distance)

 - Otter cub if definitely alone and under 1kg in weight

-- Trapped or caught e.g. in fence – do NOT cut free and release until fully assessed
+- Trapped or caught e.g. in fence – do NOT cut free until fully assessed

 - If unresponsive/unconscious – needs veterinary attention immediately

-Please contact us if you have found an Otter in distress 24 hours a day on 087 1955 393.
+If you have found an otter in distress you can contact us for help and advice 24 hours a day on 087 195 5393.